 [A 2017 view of 122 Bowdoin Street from Google Maps; 122 is the closed green door, second doorway from the right.]

-Alas, the directory next to the buzzer showed no listing for John F. Kennedy.
-But then a second look showed a name that was close: J. Kennett.
-A subtle shorthand to protect the family’s privacy, I wondered?
+To my disappointment, the directory next to the buzzer showed no listing for John F. Kennedy.
+But then a second look showed a name that was rather close: J. Kennett.
+A subtle shorthand to protect the family’s privacy, perhaps?
 After all, if you pronounce both of the last two letters you get “Kennet-tee.”

 Still, that was just a coincidence, I figured.
+(At the time I didn’t know that the Kennedy apartment was number 36, so I couldn’t cross-check that.)
 I assumed the family had given up the apartment years ago.

 Check the JFK Library’s helpful list of John F. Kennedy’s residences over the years.
 Only two of them list dates with an open-ended hyphen: Hyannis Port (“1929-“) and 122 Bowdoin Street, Apt.
 36 (“1947-“).

-We know the Kennedys still own the first address, the compound at Hyannis Port; Teddy just passed away there, in fact.
-Does that mean they also…?
+We know the Kennedys still own the first address, the compound at Hyannis Port; Teddy just passed away there.
+Does that mean they also kept 122 Bowdoin Street?
+It sure sounds like it.

 But can you rent apartment 36?
 It seems that someone has: the current name on the nameplate for apartment 36 is “J. King.”
 (But wait!
 John Kennedy… J. Kennett… J. King?
 Just a Koincidence?)

-Whatever the truth about 122 Bowdoin, I find it touching that Sen. Kennedy will cruise by today.
+Whether or not 122 Bowdoin is still in Kenedy hands, I find it touching that Sen. Edward Kennedy will cruise by today.

 As an aside, the JFK Library also lists “The President’s Books at 122 Bowdoin Street.”
 Among the 150 or so titles: